-Ecological improvements: Focus on rhododendron removal at remaining colonies, including those at Inversnaid and Stronachlachar, preserve the existing woodland in the area and plant new native woodland/allow natural regeneration to connect woodland in Great Trossachs Woodland NNR.
+Ecological improvements Woodland management & creation: Focus on rhododendron removal at remaining colonies, including those at Inversnaid and Stronachlachar, preserve the existing woodland in the area by carrying out sustainable herbivore management and plant new native woodland/allow natural regeneration to connect woodland in Great Trossachs Woodland National Nature Reserve.
+Bring to life the rich local history and heritage throughout the woodland.